 This topic describes the typical scenarios for custom domain names and the procedure for binding a custom domain name to a web application.

-- You have created a web application and can access it by using the default address
+- You have created a web application and can access it by using the default URL

-<account_id>.<region>.fc.aliyuncs.com/<version>/proxy/<serviceName>/<functionName>/[action? queries]provided by Function Compute.
-However, you may need to change the address of the web application later.
-To avoid affecting user access to the application, you can bind a custom domain name to it in advance.
-The link with which users access the web application then remains unchanged even after the address is changed.
+<account_id>.<region>.fc.aliyuncs.com/<version>/proxy/<serviceName>/<functionName>/[action?queries]provided by Function Compute.
+However, you may need to change the URL of the web application later.
+To prevent the impact on user access to the web application, you can bind a custom domain name to the web application.
+The URL that users use to access the web application remains unchanged.

-After you bind a custom domain name to a web application, you can also enable Alibaba Cloud CDN (CDN) acceleration for the domain name.
+After you bind a custom domain name to a web application, you can also enable Alibaba Cloud CDN acceleration for the domain name.
 CDN acceleration uses your application in Function Compute as the origin and publishes its source content to edge nodes, so that users can obtain the content they need.
-For more information about CDN, see the CDN documentation.
+For more information about Alibaba Cloud CDN, see Alibaba Cloud CDN documentation.

-- Apply for an Internet Content Provider (ICP) license for the custom domain name by using the Alibaba Cloud ICP Filing system or add Alibaba Cloud as a service provider to the ICP filing information of the custom domain name.
+- Apply for an Internet Content Provider (ICP) filing for the custom domain name in the Alibaba Cloud ICP Filing system or add Alibaba Cloud as a service provider to the ICP filing information of the custom domain name.
 For more information, see ICP filing application overview.

 If you use Alibaba Cloud DNS, see the specific procedure in Quick Start.

-To ensure that your custom domain name resolves to your endpoint, configure a canonical domain name (CNAME) for your custom domain name.
+You must configure a CNAME for the custom domain name.
 A CNAME is in the format of <accountID>.<region>.fc.aliyuncs.com.

 - Optional.
 Enable CDN acceleration for the custom domain name.
 For more information, see Enable CDN acceleration for Function Compute origins.